 In the English Department, we understand that some boys make progress more quickly than others so we provide a weekly lunchtime ‘SPAG Clinic’ to support those in Years 7 to 9 with their technical writing skills.
 Furthermore, every Wednesday morning before school we host an ‘Intervention Club’ for Year 10 and 11 boys who may be struggling with a component of the iGCSE, or are just eager to receive extra support.
 Conversely, we have created a ‘KS4 Challenge Club’ which takes a select group of boys on thought-provoking theatre and cinema trips in order to expose them to more challenging material beyond the curriculum.

-Boys can get involved with English-related clubs as part of the Activities Programme, including Creative Writing Workshop and Book Club, and will take part in school, local and national competitions during the course of the year.
-This year, we will be launching ‘Ink’ – Wetherby’s very own creative writing magazine which will showcase a range of original work from all year groups.
-There is a regular programme of visiting authors and writers and a whole school celebration of literary events, such as National Poetry Day and World Book Day.
+Boys can get involved with English-related clubs, including Creative Writing Club, two KS3 Book Clubs and a Sixth Form Theatre Appreciation Club and American Literature Audiobook Club, as part of the Activities Programme, and will take part in school, local and national competitions during the course of the year.
+There is a regular programme of visiting authors and writers and whole school celebrations of literary events, such as National Poetry Day, Roald Dahl Day, World Book Day, Diversity Day and International Women’s Day: there is always something being celebrated in English!

-Geography is an exciting, forward-thinking subject of increasing importance in today’s world.
-Geographers are needed to help solve local and global issues such as food and energy security, the spread of disease, causes and consequences of migration and the impacts of global warming.
+Geography is an exciting, forward-thinking subject and could not be more relevant in today’s world.
+Geographers are at the forefront of solving local and global issues such as the spread of disease, food and energy security, causes and consequences of migration and the impacts of global warming.
 Geography also provides key analytical, numerical and literacy skills.
 We aim to develop skills of higher level thinking, problem solving and decision-making, in order to encourage the boys to be curious global citizens.

 At A Level we continue to follow the AQA specification which provides a challenging, rigorous and current curriculum that best prepares the boys for higher education.
 In human geography, boys will study changing places including the gentrification of Brixton, global governance and population and environment which includes the study of diseases, migration and food insecurity.
 In physical geography, the boys will study the importance of water and carbon cycles, our global ecosystems and gain an appreciation of the beauty and diversity of the world’s coasts.

 Fieldwork plays an integral role and so there are a variety of trips offered to complement schemes of work.
 These include a trip in Year 8 to Stratford to study regeneration and in Year 9 to Brighton to study the impact of coastal management.
 At A Level the pupils will spend a weekend in Somerset, exploring some of the themes studied in the course as well as collecting data for their coursework.
-We also offer regular non-compulsory trips abroad (Croatia & Slovenia 2016, Italy 2017 and Greece 2018.)
+We also offer regular non-compulsory trips abroad (Croatia & Slovenia 2016, Italy 2017, Greece 2018 and Azores 2019.)

 History is the ultimate multi-disciplinary subject.
 Should a historian wish to understand a particular topic, they will need a working knowledge of a whole array of other disciplines that can range from medicine, climatology and physics to geology, history of art and literature, not to mention languages.
 Serious historians have to master a complex factual brief and then devise a convincing argument using rigorous empirical methods.